m4theuspereira-maker/clock-degrees/README.md

 ## Restore database from sql script

 This repository comes with a mirror with some data ready to be saved in the database via dumping.
-The dumping can be by the identification of container ID, then you need to execute a docker ps command.
+The dumping can be made by the identification of container ID, so, you need to execute a docker ps command.

 ```
 $ docker  ps